A COLLECTIVE EFFORT TO SLOW THE TRANSMISSION OF THE VIRUS

 At the CENTRE ÉCOLOGIQUE FERNAND-SEGUIN, the chalet is open from 10 a.m. to 4 p.m.
 A limited number of people are allowed inside.
 The toilets are accessible during opening hours.

-The municipal park of Île Saint-Bernard, also call the tertre (knoll), is open to the public.
+The municipal park of Île Saint-Bernard, also call the tertre (knoll), is now open to the public.
 However, to respect distancing measures and prevent gatherings, some measures were taken: the mill is closed along with access to the stairs and the grotto.
-It is possible to walk in the orchard unless signs say otherwise.

-We have had to cancel several activities to allow access to our natural sites and the reopening of walking trails.
-As, viewpoints and the garden are not accessible at the moment.
-Trails have been organized to respect the two-metre distance as much as possible.
-The Café de l’île offers take-out meals or picnic.
+Several activities had to be canceled in order to allow access to natural sites and the reopening of hiking trails.
+Thus, the gazebos and the garden are not accessible.
+The trails have been redesigned to respect the 1 meter distance as much as possible.
+The Island Café offers take-out or picnic meals outside (in season).

 Since access to the parking lot at Île Saint-Bernard is limited, the parking spaces are reserved for visitors to Île Saint-Bernard only (hikers, clients, etc.).
 People who meet at the island to go for a bike ride in the area or to run in a group are asked to park somewhere else.
 This measure was already in place before the pandemic and will remain so after.